jpcosec/CNN_distilation/distillation review.md

 - En general ambos metodos funcionan bien

+### Paraphrasing Complex Network: Network Compression via Factor Transfer

+Año: 2018

+Tipo: layer level

+Aplicacion:

+Abstract: Many researchers have sought ways of model compression to reduce the size of a deep neural network (DNN) with minimal performance degradation in order to use DNNs in embedded systems.
+Among the model compression methods, a method called knowledge transfer is to train a student network with a stronger teacher network.
+In this paper, we propose a novel knowledge transfer method which uses convolutional operations to paraphrase teacher’s knowledge and to translate it for the student.
+This is done by two convolutional modules, which are called a paraphraser and a translator.
+The paraphraser is trained in an unsupervised manner to extract the teacher factors which are defined as paraphrased information of the teacher network.
+The translator located at the student network extracts the student factors and helps to translate the teacher factors by mimicking them.
+We observed that our student network trained with the proposed factor transfer method outperforms the ones trained with conventional knowledge transfer methods.

+- Destila a nivel de features, pero proponiendo el uso de  capas intermedias en un "autoencoder fashion" que sirva de "interprete" entre el conocimiento de la red tutora y la estudiante, de manera similar al regresor de fitsnets solo que con una mayor cantidad de abstraccion entre medio, le pone de nombre "factors".
+-

+## malitos de layer level

 ### Accelerating Convolutional Neural Networks with Dominant Convolutional Kernel and Knowledge Pre-regression

 Año: 2016